One Year on – Dining Room Mini Revamp

 We’d bought a set of Ghost Louis chairs from Cult Furniture years before, I love the playful nature of them and the fact that they are clear means that they don’t dominate the small space.
 It was apparent that storage was an issue in this room too, I needed to store lots of glasses, serving dishes, vases etc. Luckily for me my Mum was getting rid of her dining room cupboard, I swopped it for a pair of lamps, everyone’s a winner!
 I painted it with Fusion Minerals Paint in Ash, it perfectly compliments the dark mural.
 The cupboard is the perfect height for our drinks tray too, behind which I’ve placed a Crital style mirror.

 I’d invested in some beautiful bespoke drapes by IStitch for the French doors when the room was originally decorated, in the softest pink linen by Romo, these hang from a super chunky wood pole.

-I moved a cream, pink and black rug from the kitchen, it fitted the colour scheme perfectly and also lightened the dark floor.
+I moved my favourite Taylor rug by Rug Vista from the kitchen, it fitted the colour scheme perfectly and also lightened the dark floor.

 I kept the Iconic Lights oversized Astoria light that had previously been fitted above the dining table, it went perfectly with the dark mural and the black metal mirror I had introduced.
 I worked with Argent and Sable a husband and wife team based in Norwich who hand make fantastic fairground style lights from reclaimed materials.
 They created one of their star lights to suit my scheme and we collaborated on an Instagram giveaway too, where one of my followers won a light of their own!